 Recommended Java VM parameters for Enterprise Manager

-In case the EM crashes with OutOfMemory (OOM) it makes sense to analyse the Garbage Collections (GC) in more detail.
+In case the EM crashes with OutOfMemory (OOM) it makes sense to analyze the Garbage Collections (GC) in more detail.
 So setting additional java parameters

 -verbose:gc -XX:+PrintGCTimeStamps -XX:+PrintGCDetails is recommended.